ivyfung1/symbolfaq/README.md

 **Q** How can a node accept the delegator’s account as a harvester?
 **A** Node accepts automatically based on [preference](https://docs.symbolplatform.com/guides/network/configuring-node-properties.html#harvesting-configuration) set during node setup.

+# Nodes

+**Q** How many XYM I need to run a node?
+**A** You do not need to own XYM to run a node.
+If you want to profit from running a node, run a peer/dual node, allow other accounts to delegate harvesting on your node, and appoint the beneficiary account.
+Your cost will be hosting the node.
+Refer to [here](https://docs.symbolplatform.com/guides/network/running-a-symbol-node.html) for more details.

+**Q** I can't reach to my peer node with localhost:3000.
+**A** Peer node don't have API.
+Only API or DUAL node would allows you to do that.

+**Q** What `The wallet could not load data about the network currency (e.g. symbol:xym), please connect to a valid node.` means?
+**A** At the bottom lefthand side of the wallet, there is a dot with `Node` next to it.
+If it is red in colour, click on it and select a different node from the list until it turns green.
+Else, try log out and log back in.
+If the problem persist, check firewall and proxy setting.

 # Transactions